Azure/azure-notificationhubs-xamarin/README.md

 The Azure Notification Hubs for Xamarin for Apple (Xamarin.iOS, Xamarin.TVOS, Xamarin.Mac) is supported as part of the [Xamarin Components](https://github.com/xamarin/XamarinComponents) repository in the [AzureMessaging](https://github.com/xamarin/XamarinComponents/tree/master/XPlat/AzureMessaging) folder.
 This provides the `Xamarin.Azure.NotificationHubs.iOS` NuGet package which can be added to your Xamarin Apple project.

-Initializating the Azure Notification Hubs for Xamarin Apple can be done by importing the `WindowsAzure.Messaging.NotificationHubs` namespace from the package.  **Note there are other classes under the `WindowsAzure.Messaging` that are still available and supported such as `SBNotificationHub` but are discouraged.**
+Initializing the Azure Notification Hubs for Xamarin Apple can be done by importing the `WindowsAzure.Messaging.NotificationHubs` namespace from the package.  **Note there are other classes under the `WindowsAzure.Messaging` that are still available and supported such as `SBNotificationHub` but are discouraged.**

 ```csharp
 using WindowsAzure.Messaging.NotificationHubs;